bzb-stcnx/composable/README.md

 transducers also enable a clean separation of concerns: the processing of the data is independent from iterating through the collection and building the resulting collection. the same transducer can be applied to any type of collection: arrays, observables, immutable sets, etc.

-for a more detailed explanation, see http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data. thanks to James Longster for his inspiring transducers.js (https://github.com/jlongster/transducers.js) library.
+for a more detailed explanation, see ["Transducers.js: A JavaScript Library for Transformation of Data"](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data). thanks to James Longster for his inspiring [transducers.js](https://github.com/jlongster/transducers.js) library.

 #fluent API
 ```javascript